Kettering Borough Council elections

-Kettering Borough Council was the local authority for the Borough of Kettering in Northamptonshire, England was elected every four years.
+Kettering Borough Council was the local authority for the Borough of Kettering in Northamptonshire, England and was elected every four years.
 The district was abolished in 2021, with the area becoming part of North Northamptonshire.

 Political control

-From the foundation of the council in 1973 until its abolition in 2021, political control of the council was held by the following parties:
+The first election was held in 1973.
+The council then acted as a shadow authority alongside the outgoing authorities until 1 April 1974 when it formally came into being.
+From 1974 until its abolition in 2021, political control of the council was as follows:

 Leadership

-The leaders of the council from 2003 until the council's abolition in 2021 were:
+The leaders of the council from 2007 until the council's abolition in 2021 were:

+Russell Roberts also served as leader of the shadow authority for the replacement North Northamptonshire Council until it formally came into being in 2021.